Traveling light is a skill. It’s also a frame of mind.

 It gives you the freedom to maneuver through crowds, hop a train, change directions, and arrive a bit later at the airport.

 It frees up your time.
-Time at the luggage carrousel, not waiting for your luggage to exit the plane.
+Time at the luggage carrousel, not having to wait for your luggage to exit the plane.

 Time from packing.
 And from re-packing.
 And trying to find what you’re looking for in all your stuff.